Insulin $35 copay in 2021

 How to get these new Medicare savings?

 This is the important part.
-Getting these savings is not automatic, it’s optional.
+Getting these savings is not automatic, you have to have a plan that participates.

 Would you like some help?